 Hedge laying is pretty important to anyone with an old country hedge: it’s uncommon to see a garden hedge laid, but most species are suitable

-It became super important in Britain with the Enclosures starting in 1603, when big open fields were divided by ditches and hedges that had to be kept livestock-proof: no barbed wire fencing back then.
+Big open fields were divided by ditches and hedges that had to be kept livestock-proof, with no barbed wire in the shops for centuries.

 Garden hedges tend to get trimmed at least once a year, keeping them in good condition: within reason, the more often you clip a mature hedge, the better its leaves look.